The Pager: Plot summary

-The Street

 After receiving a silent phone call, Avon tells Wee-Bey to remove the phone lines.
 Wee-Bey tells Avon he is worried they are being paranoid.
 Meanwhile, Omar, Bailey and Brandon discuss their next "rip" on an East Baltimore corner.
 Omar draws out a plan to trap the dealers in the alley they use.
-He approaches from the front carrying a shotgun while nonchalantly whistling "The Farmer in the Dell," which scares the dealers.
+He approaches from the front carrying a shotgun while nonchalantly whistling "The Farmer in the Dell", which scares the dealers.

 In the Pit, Bodie and Poot discuss HIV.
 Bodie notices Wallace a distance away playing with an action figure and throws a bottle at the wall near him in anger, yelling that the crew keeps getting robbed because they're not on their guard.
 D'Angelo takes Donette out to an expensive restaurant.
 Requesting a quieter table, the waiter informs D'Angelo that the other table is reserved.
 Donette argues that D'Angelo should have been more forceful, but he worries about seeming out of place.
 He wonders to Donette if there are markers of their social class that they cannot avoid showing.
 Donette assures D'Angelo that anyone who can pay belongs at the restaurant.

 Avon and Stringer discuss taking over the Edmondson Avenue corners, as they are wide open.
 Avon suggests that Stinkum should run the territory.
 Bubbles tells Johnny that he is on a mission to bring down the Barksdale hoppers that beat him, but Johnny cannot understand why Bubbles is voluntarily working with the police as he feels his misfortune is all part of the "game."
 Avon and D'Angelo visit Avon's brother, who has been hospitalized in a vegetative state.
 Avon tells D'Angelo that one mistake could see either of them end up like his brother and that the fear motivates Avon to work harder.
 Later, Poot and Wallace spot Brandon in an arcade and notify D'Angelo.
 D'Angelo pages the news in from the Pit phones.
 Although all the pages are logged at the detail office, the calls themselves are not recorded.